 This grant provides additional funds to current AASM Foundation research grant investigators to support mentored sleep and circadian research training of promising students, post-doctoral fellows and clinical fellows who are members of minority groups traditionally underrepresented in US science to participate in AASM Foundation-funded research projects.

-Open to American Academy of Sleep Medicine members, awards support Career Development and Investigator-Initiated sleep research projects.
-Learn more about the available awards.
+Open to sleep medicine investigators, research grants support career development and investigator-initiated sleep research projects.
+Learn more about the available research grants.